 Feed your baby egg yolks?
-Yeah, I know how that sounds.
-This is a post in open defiance of all the pretty little jars of baby food lined up on grocery story shelves.
+I know, it doesn’t sound like the advice we expect to hear.
+But egg yolks may, in fact, be a much more nutritious alternative to canned baby food that lines the grocery shelves.
 Yes, they are colorful and have pictures of adorable babies on the label.
 Does that make them the ideal first foods for babies?
-Nope.
-It just makes them the politically correct and socially acceptable way to feed your baby.
+Maybe not.

 Traditional cultures did not have grocery stores filled with tiny glass jars of mashed fruits and veggies.
 So how in the world did they manage to feed their growing babies?
 With real food, of course!
 I’m talking about egg yolks.
 Yep.
 Golden, wholesome, nutrient-dense egg yolks are the ideal first food for babies.